 Working a bit more activity into your daily routine is a great way to move more without any additional cost.
-Taking the stairs instead of the elevator, getting off a stop early on your commute, or walking to the shops with a friend all count as fitting more movement into your day.
+Walking up and down your stairs reaching up to get something off a tall shelf, or walking to the supermarket for your groceries all count as fitting more movement into your day.
 What’s more, there’s no membership or fancy kit required to do it (though if you’re planning on being on your feet for a while, supportive footwear can help).

-You can also simply head out with friends or family for a casual kick-about or a breath of fresh air.
-Both parks and natural walkways are free to access and can offer the space to move more while socialising.
-The link in relevant resources list to the Canal and River Trust has more information.
+If you find you are more motivated when you have company, you can also head out with members of your immediate household for a breath of fresh air.
+Both local parks and natural walkways in your local neighbourhood are free to access and can offer the space to move more while social distancing.

-Many types of at-home activities can also be done for free.
-There are classes and guides online for anything ranging from beginner’s yoga to dance classes.
+Many types of at-home activities can also be done for free, and using simple equipment or objects you’d find in the home, like a small water bottle , a chair, or a tin of beans.
+There are links to online classes for activities ranging from beginner’s yoga to home object work outs to dance classes in our resources section.
 Equally, moving more can be as simple as switching on the radio and letting loose to the music.
-Check out our section on getting moving around the house for inspiration, or follow the link in our relevant resources section to see information on Home Exercises on the This Girl Can site.
+Check out our section on getting moving around the house for inspiration, or follow the link in our relevant resources section to see information on Home Exercises on our YouTube Channel.

-In addition to these digital resources, there are free smartphone apps that can help you track your activity.
+In addition to these digital resources, there are free smartphone apps that can help you track your activity while you’re staying safe at home.
 Looking for more on this?
 Take a look at our section on digital tools to help you move.